dscope-io/dscope-camel-snowflake/PRIVATE_KEY_AUTHENTICATION.md

 - **Validation**: Base64 decoding, ASN.1 header validation, Java KeyFactory parsing
 - **Error Messages**: Informative feedback for troubleshooting authentication issues

 The private key authentication is now fully implemented and ready for production use with real Snowflake private keys.
-When using inline `privateKey` contents, only unencrypted keys are supported; for encrypted PEM, provide a file path plus `privateKeyPassword`.
+When using inline `privateKey` contents, only unencrypted keys are supported; for encrypted PEM, provide a file path plus `privateKeyFilePassword` (legacy: `privateKeyPassword`).

 ## Related: OAuth Authentication